-Coco Austin Breastfeeds 2½-Year-Old Daughter, Chanel, ‘More For Comfort’
+Coco Austin Breastfeeds 2-Year-Old Daughter, Chanel, ‘More For Comfort’

 Other fans came to the defense of the model and said that Coco can wean her daughter off when their both ready.

-Coco has been vocal about breastfeeding even before Chanel Nicole was born.
+Coco has been vocal about breastfeeding, even before Chanel Nicole was born.
 The mom said that she had looked into breastfeeding before her daughter’s birth, but she still had doubts about her abilities to do so, according to E!
 News.

 Coco said that she was curious about breastfeeding, but also knew that some women cannot nurse.
 Austin said that she was just hoping that she would be one of those women who could nurse their child because all of the women in her family had no issues with regard to breastfeeding.

-In March of 2017, Coco previously shared that she was nursing her daughter who was 15-months-old at the time, according to People.
+In March of 2017, Coco previously shared that she was nursing her daughter, who was 15-months-old at the time, according to People.

 “The main question I get from women is if I still breastfeed and the answer is yes.
 She’s 15 months and still going strong.”